- 1 Handling Missing Data – Abstract

-- Missing Completely at Random (MCAR): this is actually the random case.
-The missing record is just a random and there is no correlation between any value between the missing values and values in other variables.
+- Missing Completely at Random (MCAR): this is the random case.
+The missing record is just random and there is no correlation between any value between the missing values and values in other variables.

-- Missing Not at Random (MNAR): this is the highly biased case.
+- Missing Not at Random (MNAR): this is a highly biased case.
 The missingness is related to the value of missing observation.
 In some cases, the dataset should be re-collected to ensure not to have this type of missing.
 For example, interviewees with high income rejected to answer about their figure could cause this type of missing.

 Handling Missing Data

 Yeah, you just ignore it, if you know missing data is MCAR.
-Although you do not do anything by yourself, the library (such as XGBoost) is the one that do the stuff for you by choosing an appropriate method.
+Although you do not do anything by yourself, the library (such as XGBoost) is the one that does the stuff for you by choosing an appropriate method.
 So technically, we can count this method as cases of other methods, depends on circumstance.

-- Column deletion: another simple to handling missing data is remove that attribute (column deletion).
-It can be applied when the missing record ratio is high (should be least 60%, but this is not a fixed rule) and the variable is insignificant.
+- Column deletion: another simple to handling missing data is to remove that attribute (column deletion).
+It can be applied when the missing record ratio is high (should be at least 60%, but this is not a fixed rule) and the variable is insignificant.

 - Row deletion: If the missing value is MCAR and the missing ratio is not very high, we can drop the entire record (row).
 This method can be acknowledged as listwise deletion.
-But if the missing case is not MCAR, this method could introduce bias to dataset.
+But if the missing case is not MCAR, this method could introduce bias to a dataset.

 - Pairwise deletion: instead of completely removing unknown records, we will maximize data usage by omitting only when necessary.
 Pairwise deletion can be considered as a method to reduce the data loss caused by listwise deletion.

-- Algorithm-based Imputation: instead of using a constant for imputing missing values, we could model variable with missing values as a function of other features.
+- Algorithm-based Imputation: instead of using a constant for imputing missing values, we could model variables with missing values as a function of other features.
 A regression algorithm can predict them with some assumptions.

 - KNN Imputation: this method can be considered as a variant of median/mean/mode imputation, but instead of calculating these values across all observations, it only does among K nearest observations.
-One question we should think is how to measure distance between observations.
+One question we should think about is how to measure the distance between observations.